-DISCLOSURE RESPONSE REFERENCE MET RICS & TARGETS 9 Disclose the metrics used by the organization We have estimate ed cost related to selec ted climate-re lated risks and opportunities. to assess climate- related risks and opportunities in line with its strategy and risk RISK / OPPORTUNITY TYPE OF FINANCIAL IMPACT ESTIMATED IMPACT FIGURE EXPLANATION management process.
-Regulatory risk Increased operating cost from pricing of GHG emissions MNOK 53 If we substitute all use of fossil fuels for energy at our sites in Norway, we will save approx. MNOK 606 (over the installations lifetime of 20 years).
-With a 8.7% increase already regulated in 2021, this price will increase to MNOK 659.
-The potential financial impact figure of this risk is therefore MNOK 53.
-Regulatory risk Reduced revenue from decreased demand due to shifts in consumer preferences MNOK 35 We base the calculation of the financial impact figure of this risk on the total harvested volume in 2020 of 82 873 tonnes GWT.
-Given a scenario where the common customer demand for ASC is 20% of our harvested volume, which pays NOK 2 more per kg ASC certified fish, we have calculated that this could represent a possible loss of income of MNOK 35.
-Acute physical risk Reduced revenue from decreased production capacity due to extreme weather events MNOK 200 In a scenario where our pens are damaged, and 500 000 fish close to harvest weight of 5kg [and a market value of NOK 60 per kg] escape, the impact could be a loss of revenues of MNOK150.
-Damages on the constructions could possibly be up to MNOK 40 -50.
-The total cost of potential financial impact figure is approx. MNOK 200.
-Opportunity Reduced exposure to future fossil fuel price increases by switching to lower- emission sources of energy MNOK 610 If we substitute all use of fossil fuels on our sites in Norway, it will save us MNOK 600 (over the installations lifetime of 20 years).
-The total saving by realizing this opportunity is MNOK 610, including 1.7% increase on the taxation of fuel.
+RISK / OPPORTUNITY FINANCIAL IMPACT IMPACT FIGURE EXPLANATION Regulatory risk Increased operating cost from pricing of GHG emissions MNOK 182 If we substitute all use of fossil fuels for energy at our sites in Norway, we will save approx. MNOK 606 (over the installations lifetime of 20 years).
+With a 29.9% increase regulated from 2021 to 2022, this price will increase to MNOK 787.
+The potential financial impact figure of this risk is therefore NOK 182 million.
+Regulatory risk Reduced revenue from decreased demand due to shifts in consumer preferences MNOK 75 We base the calculation of the financial impact figure of this risk on the total harvested volume in 2021 of 75 601 tonnes GWT.
+Given a scenario where all our customers demand only ASC certified salmon, and if it pays NOK 1 more per kg, we have calculated that this could represent a possible loss of income of NOK 75 million.
+Acute physical risk Reduced revenue from decreased production capacity due to extreme weather events MNOK 200 In a scenario where our pens are damaged, and 500 000 fish close to harvest weight of 5kg (and a market value of NOK 60 per kg) escape, the impact could be a loss of revenues of MNOK150.
+Damages on the constructions could possibly be up to NOK 40 -50 million.
+The total cost of potential financial impact figure is approx. NOK 200 million.
+Opportunity Reduced exposure to future fossil fuel price increases by switching to lower-emission sources of energy MNOK 787 If we substitute all use of fossil fuels on our sites in Norway, it will save us MNOK 606 (over the installations lifetime of 20 years).
+The total saving by realizing this opportunity is MNOK 787, including 29.9% increase on the taxation of fuel.